The dominoes are beginning to fall.

 I’m not interested in such things, Werner returned.
-It took him a moment for his eyes to adjust to the darkness outside of the compartment, but it did not take long.
+It took him a moment for his eyes to adjust to the darkness outside of the compartment.
 The faint orange glow from the skyline provided an agreeable light.
-If he had not known the exact hour and if this had been the first time he’d seen this city, he would have thought that the light was emanating from a sunrise.
+If he hadn’t known the exact hour and if this had been the first time he’d seen this city, he would have thought that the light was emanating from a sunrise.
 He knew, however, that the glow was from the city lights beneath the bridge.

 The synchronization had been cut off it seemed.
 That was fine.
 If the subject were truly important, Cadence would attempt a resynchronization at all costs.

 Werner’s men had already boarded off the train and were crowded around the railings of the bridge that oversaw the glittering city and river below.
 Werner himself had seen it all before through the memories that had trickled down from Cadence and Jericho these past few months.
 There was no need to admire it again, although he was quite impressed with the architecture of the buildings and the networking of the sidewalks and streets.
 Geminian architecture was something to marvel at.
 A perfect balance of practicality and aesthetic.

 And so he drew out his pocket watch, allowed five minutes to tick by, and then addressed his men curly, “The colonel arrived two hours before us.
 He will have already checked in at the hotel and is waiting for our arrival.
 Let’s not make him wait longer.”